B.M.W. flat twin, a cleanly designed German power unit, closely follows English practice.

 Very few motor cyclists are seen on German streets and roads.
 Indeed, during a very extensive tour through that country not a single touring motor cyclist was observed, but a certain number of motor-assisted cyclists were met in the leading cities.
 The reason for this neglect of the motor cycle, is the high cost not only of machines, but of fuel, tyres, and repairs.

 Until a very short time ago motoring could only be indulged in with a special permit.
 It is now free, but petrol is very expensive, the legal price being 4 marks 50 per litre, but it is practically impossible to obtain it at this price.
-The use of a car has gone beyond the means of any but a few nouvraux riches, and it is because of this that the motor cyele industry is believed to offer possibilities.
+The use of a car has gone beyond the means of any but a few nouveaux riches, and it is because of this that the motor cycle industry is believed to offer possibilities.
 It will be several years, however, before even this form of economical motoring becomes really common.

 Source unknown, but most likely from The Motor Cycle of 1923.